 There's nothing quite like pulling into the parking lot of a supermarket and spying a table of Girl Scouts selling tableful of cookies in front of the market doors.
 It's like Christmas in springtime - never have we welcomed solicitation more.
 Especially when we have red wine and white wine waiting at home.
 Yes, the pairings don't stop at wine and cheese.
 Girl Scout Cookies have such distinct flavors - think lemon, coconut, mint - that they make for the perfect accompaniment to a variety of different wines.
 Happy hour just got a whole lot sweeter with our Girl Scout Cookies Wine Pairing guide.

 Tropical aromas and flavors of green apple and luscious pear that are present in a lot of California sparkling wines makes them the perfect accompaniment to a citrusy cookie like the Savannah Smiles.

 ONEHOPE makes a Sparkling brut that gives back, too.
-Every bottle provides meal to children fighting huger in the US.
-The effervescence of the brut combined with the lemon in Savannah Smiles create an unforgettable zesty finish that is perfectly refreshing.
+Every bottle provides a meal to children fighting huger in the US.
+The effervescence of the brut combined with the lemon in Savannah Smiles creates an unforgettable zesty finish that is perfectly refreshing and sweet.